The Information Superhighwayman

 “I am vegan.
 I have eaten their vegetable burger with fries for many years.
 I will never do it again.
 I really hope their vegetable burgers were animal free.”

 What?
-What fucking retarded vegan would eat at McDonalds anyway?
+What fucking delusional vegan would eat at McDonalds anyway?
 I can understand if they were forced in there once and had to eat something to be social or because they were starving but come on, this one has eaten there “for many years” and not had the nouse to actually check with McDonalds that their stuff was animal free?
 This is McDonalds, not some trendy vegan restaraunt in Covent Garden.

 Then it struck me… Half way down the article there is a quote: